bglarkin/tallgrass_restoration_legacies/microbial_diversity.md

 # Description

-Microbial data include site-species tables derived from high-throughput sequencing and PLFA/NLFA extractions and measurement.
-Lipid workflow was completed by Ylva Lekberg.

-The overview here presents basic statistics and visualizations of diversity in the
+Microbial data analyzed here include site-species tables derived from high-throughput sequencing of ITS and 18S genes and clustering into 97% similar OTUs and 100% similar SVs.
+This report presents basic statistics and visualizations of species richness, Shannon’s diversity/evenness, and Simpson’s diversity/evenness in the microbial species data across field types.
-microbial species data.

 - Diversity and evenness of microbial communities
 - Interpretation of differences in diversity among regions and field